Visitors unwind at Snowy Peaks Winery

 Each wine is handcrafted at Mohr’s Winery in Estes Park.
-The grapes used are Colorado-grown and each are bought from various vineyards from locations like the Colorado Western Slope, which is 4,000 to 5,400 feet, and Colorado’s Eastern Plains, which is 4,200 feet above sea level.
+The grapes used are Colorado-grown and are bought from various vineyards from locations like the Colorado Western Slope, which is 4,000 to 5,400 feet, and Colorado’s Eastern Plains, which is 4,200 feet above sea level.

 Grape maturation months are from August to September, where day to night temperatures range from 60 to 65 degrees.

 When there is warmth in high altitude areas, the grapes are able to sustain natural sugars, whereas cold evenings allow for the grapes to retain acids that are essential for the process of making wine.